murshidazher/terraform-jenkins/README.md

 <img src="./docs/3.png">

 Before we provision alb, we need to create target groups.
 Then attach ec2 instances to the created target group.
+All `alb` logs would be sent to this bucket by enabling s3 bucket policies.

+### ALB Access Logs - S3 buckets

+We will be creating a alb bucket

 ## Terraform and Lambda functions